JuriLu/RemixExpense/README.md

 2. Layout Routes => Or Layout components are like shared components in Angular that can be placed in the main index and will not be repeated in each component

 3. function Chart({ expenses }) --> Seems to be a databinding input for React components

+4. In expenses.jsx file what we want to do is show the ExpenseList component which will be a shared component between $id and add, so we do it here, in this file.
+And for Semantic reasons we put the Outlet tag outside main and put the ExpenseList in main that will be a shared component.
+[The Add component will be set as a Modal]